theforeman/foreman-documentation/guides/README.md

 `make BUILD=foreman-deb` - This generates  a version for Foreman installed on Debian.

+`make BUILD=orcharhino` - This generates a downstream preview of the guide for orcharhino.

 The final artifacts can be found in the ./build subdirectory.
 Note that GNU Makefile tracks changes and only builds relevant artifacts, to trigger full rebuild use `make clean` to delete build directory and start over.